httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 # Introduction

-In modern deployments of HTTP servers, it is common to interpose Content Delivery Networks (CDNs) in front of origin servers to improve end-user perceived latency, reduce operational costs, and improve scalability and reliability of services.
+In modern deployments of HTTP servers, it is common to interpose Content Delivery Networks (CDNs) in front of origin servers to improve latency perceived by end users, reduce operational costs, and improve scalability and reliability of services.

 Often, more than one CDN is in use by a given origin.
-This happens for a variety of reasons, such as cost savings, arranging for failover should one CDN have issues, or to directly compare their services.
+This happens for a variety of reasons, such as cost savings, arranging for failover should one CDN have issues, or direct comparison of the CDNs' services.

-As a result, it is not unknown for forwarding CDNs to be configured in a "loop" accidentally;
+As a result, it is possible for forwarding CDNs to be configured in a "loop" accidentally;
 because routing is achieved through a combination of DNS and forwarding rules, and site configurations are sometimes complex and managed by several parties.